CoverRight’s Mission and Editorial Guidelines.

 Lack of Hospital Deductible Coverage

-When debating which Medigap plan to enroll in, it is critical to identify plans which do not cover hospital deductible.
-Hospital stays can be extremely costly and particularly painful without sufficient coverage from your Medigap plan.
+When debating which Medigap plan to enroll in, it is critical to identify plans which do not cover hospital deductibles.
+Hospital stays can be extremely costly and painful without sufficient Medigap plan coverage.

 In this vein, some of the worst Medicare Supplement plans include those like Medigap Plan A that do not cover the Medicare hospital deductible of $1,632 in 2024.
-This deductible applies each “benefit period” or in other words every time you visit the hospital you have to pay this amount if it is not covered by your plan.
+This deductible applies each “benefit period,” or in other words, every time you visit the hospital, you have to pay this amount if your plan does not cover it.

 65-74 years old75-84 years old85+ years old